 When to sign your child up for a credit card is going to be different for each family.
 However, your child should be bringing in some kind of income and generally responsible before you entrust him with his own credit card.
 Here are some other ways to make sure that your kid’s first credit card is a learning experience, and not a financial nightmare.

 1. Do your homework!
 It’s important that your child’s first card be one that you have researched together, rather than whatever card offer comes in the mail.
 You want to find a credit card with no annual fees or application fees with a fixed interest rate no higher than 17%.
 Choosing a card that offers perks like 1% cash back for education, like the Citi Upromise card does, can also be a good idea, although it’s important that your child understands that’s a perk and not a license to spend.

 Good options for a kid’s first credit card.
 We recommend credit cards with low interest rates and cash rewards.
-Many of the best student credit cards fit this criteria.
+Many student credit cards fit this criteria.
 Also check out secured credit cards as another option.
 These require a deposit and may have fees, but they are good for people with no credit history and can be a good tool to help establish credit and learn how to use it properly.

 2. Treat the card as a way to build a credit history.
 Since this will help to put your child on the path to a good credit rating, it’s important that you both view this as a tool for that future credit rating rather than as an easy source of funds.
 That means not charging more than she can pay, paying off the bill each month, and not allowing the balance to become more than 30% of the credit limit.
 By getting into the habit of always living within her means and paying off her bills each month, your child will build an excellent credit history that will help her throughout her life.